twitocode/Tantalum/content/Notes/Religion/3 Review.md

 A: feed the hungry, give drink to the thirsty, clothe the naked, shelter the homeless, visit the sick, visit the imprisoned, and bury the dead
 <!--ID: 1743694470989-->

+Q: Who is Matthew?
+A: Wrote for the Jewish People

+Q: Who is Mark?
+A: Wrote for the Romans

+Q: Who is Luke?
+A: Wrote for the Gentiles

+Q: Who is John?
+A: Wrote for everyone

 Q: How did Matthew portray Jesus?
 A: Portrayed Jesus as a teacher
+The new Moses, draws parallels between them.

 Q: How did Mark portray Jesus?
 A: Portrayed Jesus as a man in a hurry.